 Title: Hunter and Trapper Recruitment Scientist

 I am the leader of the statewide Hunter and Trapper Recruitment (HTR) program in Illinois.
-The HTR program is a collaboration among INHS, Illinois DNR, and numerous other partners that focuses on recruiting, retaining and reengaging the public in hunting and trapping.
+The HTR program is a collaboration among INHS, Illinois DNR, and numerous other partners that focuses on recruiting, retaining and reactivating the public in hunting and trapping.
 Our team combines hunter and trapper knowledge, skills and safety education training with scientific analyses of public demographics, attitudes, values and beliefs to enhance the efficacy and adaptability of the HTR program.
 Hunters and trappers contribute hundreds of thousands of dollars and support thousands of jobs for the Illinois economy each year.
 This economic support is essential to sustaining the prosperity of many communities and wildlife and habitat throughout Illinois.
-The HTR program is important for numerous reasons, including increasing the number of hunters/trappers providing economic support to Illinois, increasing public engagement and understanding of the outdoors, teaching people how to harvest their own sustainable and organic food, and providing a tool to manage wildlife diseases and maintain healthy populations.
+The HTR program is important for numerous reasons, including increasing the number of hunters/trappers providing economic support to Illinois, increasing public engagement and understanding of the outdoors, teaching people how to harvest their own sustainable and natural food, and providing a tool to manage wildlife diseases and maintain healthy populations.

 |Message to students:|

 |Selected publications: |